 • Plan any relevant blood and/or urine tests

-• Plan any imaging tests - ultrasound/ CT scans/ MRI scans/ Radio-isotope scans.
+• Plan any imaging tests - ultrasound/ CT scans/ MRI scans/ Radio-isotope scans/DEXA scan.

 • An explanation of your management plan.